unicode-org/icu/docs/processes/release/tasks/publish/index.md

 **Note:** If you only want to make a source tarball (.tgz/.zip), then you can run \`make dist\`.

-*   This will produce a source tarball and will include a pre-compiled .dat file under icu4c/source/data/in/.
+*   This creates a source tarball.
+It will include a pre-compiled .dat file under icu4c/source/data/in/.
 *   Note: This tarball will also omit all of the data sub-directories containing locale data.